rdenaux/xlime-showcase-dataloader/README.md

   * build the project (`mvn install`) or download release zip
   * unzip the dist file
   * edit the various `properties` files in the `etc/` folder.
-In particular, point to an xLiMe Kafka instance, choose a suitable consumer kafka group and point to your mongoDB instance.
+In particular, point to an xLiMe Kafka instance, choose a suitable consumer kafka group and point to your mongoDB instance
   * run `pushMediaItemsToMongo.sh` (or `.cmd` depending on your platform)

 #Indexing collections
-  * move `indexMongoCollections.sh` (or `.cmd` depending on your platform) to ${your mongo installation directory}/bin
   * set up your mongo environment variables
-  * change value of `--dbpath` param with your mongo database directory if needed
+  * change port and database path in the script if needed
-  * run the script
+  * run `indexMongoCollections.sh` (or `.cmd` depending on your platform)

 # Kafka consumers
 ## Social-media to MongoDB loader